gracefulife/clova-developer-guide/en/CIC/References/APIs/Memo.md

 * You must return execution results when sending this event message to CIC.
 For example, display messages such as "Looking up memos" or "Canceled memo lookup."

-* After you send the `Memo.Get` event message to CIC, the user's list of memos are returned by a [`Clova.RenderMemoList`](/CIC/References/APIs/Clova.md#RenderMemoList) directive message.
+* After you send the `Memo.Get` event message to CIC, the user's list of memos are returned in a [`Clova.RenderMemoList`](/CIC/References/APIs/Clova.md#RenderMemoList) directive message.

 ### Message example